Rapid Integration of LLMs in Healthcare Raises Ethical Concerns: An Investigation into Deceptive Patterns in Social Robots: Discussion

+These findings illustrate that LLM-integrated social robots deployed in healthcare settings could mislead users, potentially leading to harmful outcomes by overstating their capabilities.
+Particularly troubling was the behavior observed during semi-structured and open conversations (Scenarios 2 and 3), where the LLM-equipped robot frequently introduced itself as a supportive caregiver.
+This self-description may encourage users to trust it in a role typically associated with high expectations of care, fostering reliance on so-called “thick relations”.
+When questioned about its capabilities, the conversational agent reaffirmed its ability to manage medication reminders, thus reinforcing an unwarranted level of trust.

+Our case study highlights several lessons regarding the integration of LLMs into social robots.
+Traditionally, social robots have relied on rule-based systems to manage task-oriented conversations, limiting their ability to engage users in more dynamic and flexible exchanges \cite{Su_etal__2022}.
+However, the introduction of AI-powered LLMs has fundamentally transformed these interactions, enabling robots to conduct open-ended and open-topic conversations.
+LLMs offer capabilities far beyond former task-based exchanges, facilitating richer interactions with users, patients, or caregivers in healthcare.
+This shift marks a significant leap in human-robot interaction, allowing for more natural dialogues.

-Several lessons can be drawn from our case study.
-There is growing interest in rapidly integrating LLMs into social robots, especially in healthcare contexts.
-Third parties are marketing LLMs powered software for existing devices and some developers of robotic system even provide tutorials on how to integrate models such as ChatGPT into their devices \cite{MistyGPT_2024}.
-This trend is further accelerating as platforms like ChatGPT now offer easy-to-use tools for creating customized versions of their LLMs, which could be used, for instance, to create tailored conversational agents that mimic the role of a care robot.
+The widespread excitement surrounding the potential of LLMs has driven companies to rapidly incorporate these models into their systems.
+Third-party vendors are actively marketing LLM-powered software, and developers are providing tutorials to facilitate integration into their devices \cite{MistyGPT_2024}.
+This trend is further accelerating as platforms like ChatGPT offer easy-to-use tools for creating customized versions of their models, allowing for the development of conversational agents tailored to specific roles, such as care robots.